viet-wego/viettd.github.io/content/install-and-configure-postgresql-on-ubuntu.md

 ### Install PostgreSQL

-1. Our current system requires PostgreSQL 9.4.
-So I will install version **9.4**.
+1. Our current system requires PostgreSQL 9.5.
+So I will install version **9.5**.
 Replace it with your choice:

-        sudo apt-get install -y postgresql-client-9.4 postgresql-9.4 postgresql-contrib-9.4 libpq-dev postgresql-server-dev-9.4
+        sudo apt-get install -y postgresql-client-9.5 postgresql-9.5 postgresql-contrib-9.5 postgresql-server-dev-9.5

 1. PostgreSQL created a default user, named **postgres**, during installation.
 This user doesn't yet have a password, so you'll need to set one.